Quozul/old_quozul.github.io/_posts/2018-08-23-new-website.md

 layout: post
 title:  "New website!"
 date:   2018-08-24 18:40 +0200
+edited: 2018-08-25 09:55 +0200
 categories: website
 author: "Quozul"
 ---
 The new website has just been released, the new version is using [Jekyll](https://jekyllrb.com/).
 Let's take a tour!

 The usage of Jekyll on the website let us write posts to get you up-to-date.

 ### Front page